International Entrepreneur Rule

 - If you are in the United States, you selected on your Form I-941 to receive your parole documentation at your U.S. mailing address, and we approve your Form I-941, we will also send you a multi-use Form I-512L Advance Parole document under separate cover that may arrive after your approval notice.
 After you receive your Form I-512L, you must depart the United States before appearing at a U.S. port of entry for a final parole determination by U.S. Customs and Border Protection (CBP).

 - If you are outside the United States, or you have selected on your Form I-941 to receive your travel documentation at a U.S. embassy or consulate, and you are not a Canadian national traveling directly from Canada to a U.S. port of entry, we will conditionally approve your Form I-941 because you must visit a U.S. embassy or consulate to undergo biometrics collection and identity verification before you can obtain travel documentation (for example, a boarding foil).
 Instructions on contacting the U.S. embassy or consulate you selected on your Form I-941 will be in your Conditional Approval Notice.
 We will also contact the U.S. embassy or consulate to request that they schedule you for an appointment for biometrics collection and identity verification.
 After you receive your travel documentation, you can appear at a U.S. port of entry for a final parole determination by CBP.
-If you are paroled into the United States, you must contact USCIS as outlined in the instructions on your Conditional Approval Notice to receive a multi-use Form I-512L Advance Parole document, if you wish to travel outside the United States and seek parole back in during the period for which parole was authorized.
+If you are paroled into the United States, you must contact USCIS as outlined in the instructions on your Conditional Approval Notice to receive a multi-use Form I-512L Advance Parole document, if you wish to travel outside the United States and seek parole back in during the period parole was authorized for.

 If circumstances do not meaningfully change after USCIS approves (or conditionally approves) your Form I-941, and DHS does not discover material information that was previously unavailable, CBP is likely to grant you parole at the port of entry.